Constitution and purpose

 l. to consider the major findings of any internal investigations and management’s response;

-m. to review the effectiveness of the internal audit function and approve any significant changes in the provision of this service, including the review of any updates on internal audit action points;
+m. to review the effectiveness of the internal audit function and approve any significant changes in the provision of this service, including the review of any updates on internal audit action points , and the appointment of any internal audit providers;

 n. to consider other topics, as defined by the Board.

-The Secretary shall circulate the agenda, the notice calling the meeting, and the minutes of each meeting of the Committee to all members of the Board and any such other attendees as the Chairman of the Audit Committee shall direct.
-The Chairman shall report on the Committee’s activities to the next meeting of the Board.
+a) The Secretary shall circulate the agenda, the notice calling the meeting, and the minutes of each meeting of the Committee to all members of the Board and any such other attendees as the Chair of the Audit Committee shall direct.
+The Chair shall provide a verbal update on discussions and decisions made to the relevant Board meeting's following each Committee meeting..